The best all-time Dutch XIs from each of Europe’s ‘big five’ leagues

 La Liga XI: Cillessen; Reiziger, Koeman, Fd Boer, Van Bronckhorst; Neeskens, Cocu; Robben, Cruyff, Overmars; Makaay.

 Making up 27.3% of this Serie A team is Milan’s golden Dutch trio who played a pivotal role in Arrigo Sacchi’s European Cup-winning side.
 Protecting the goal though is Van der Sar who, despite his challenging spell at Juventus, remains the best option between the sticks.
-Feyenoord academy graduate Rick Karsdorp (Roma) and legendary Ajax full-back Ruud Krol — still an idol among Napoli supporters — sit either side of Stam (Lazio and Milan) and current Inter Milan star Stefan de Vrij, who celebrated scudetto success last season, but there’s a case for Matthijs de Ligt (Juventus) however De Vrij’s longevity in the league gives him a slight edge.
+Feyenoord academy graduate Rick Karsdorp (Roma) and legendary Ajax full-back Ruud Krol — still an idol among Napoli supporters — sit either side of Stam (Lazio and Milan) and current Inter Milan star Stefan de Vrij, who celebrated scudetto success in 2021, but there’s a case for Bayern Munich’s recruit Matthijs de Ligt (Juventus) however De Vrij’s longevity in the league gives him a slight edge.
 Keeping the Sacchi spirit alive we’ve got a midfield consisting of four brilliant and dynamic footballers though sadly no room for a No.10 — à la Wesley Sneijder (Inter Milan) — due to us opting for a 4-4-2 shape.

 Clarence Seedorf (Inter Milan and AC Milan) and Edgar Davids (AC Milan, Juventus and Inter Milan), who can play together as a No.6 and No.8 tandem, occupy a right and left midfield role in this instance as fellow Ajax academy graduates Aron Winter (Lazio and Inter Milan) and Frank Rijkaard (AC Milan) patrolling the central area.
 Rijkaard’s relationship with Gullit (AC Milan and Sampdoria) and feared No.9 Marco van Basten (AC Milan) carried the Rossoneri to glory at home and beyond.
 Gullit and Van Basten were a near perfect strike partnership which has in recent years come back in vogue.